My Singing Monsters: Reception

 Kotaku described the original My Singing Monsters as a "clever combination of music and monster breeding", praising how the complexity of a song can become developed by the utility of breeding monsters, each monster revealing a new line to the song.
 However, Kotaku was "a bit disappointed" with the level of complexity added in Dawn of Fire, reporting that the new feeding system hinders progress towards the whole concept of unveiling the "musical nirvana".

 Gamezebo and 148Apps stated that they enjoyed the music in My Singing Monsters, but expressed dissatisfaction with the connection issues present at the game's release.

-The game won the People's Voice Award for "Best Music/Sound Design" at the 2020 Webby Awards.
+The game won the People's Voice Award for "B est Music/Sound Design" at the 2020 Webby Awards.
 10 diamonds were rewarded to all players who logged in that week.